 You import the Apollo CSV.
 Clay then enriches each row automatically, pulling the company website, scraping the homepage to extract what they actually do (not just their SIC code), pulling recent news mentions, checking if they're hiring (a signal of growth), identifying their tech stack via Clearbit or BuiltWith, and pulling the LinkedIn profile for the contact.

 Then you add an AI column.
-The prompt might be: "Based on this company description and the fact that they're a mortgage broker with 10-15 employees, write a one-sentence opening line for a cold email that references something specific about what they do and makes the connection to the value of a structured lead pipeline."
+The prompt might be: "Based on this company description and the fact that they're a mortgage broker with 10–15 employees, write a one-sentence opening line for a cold email that references something specific about what they do and makes the connection to the value of a structured lead pipeline."
 Run that across all 300 rows.
-You now have 300 unique, specific, genuinely relevant first lines, not mail-merged garbage.
+You now have 300 unique, specific, genuinely relevant first lines.
+Not mail-merged garbage.

 Clay also handles verification.
 It checks email addresses for deliverability, flags risky domains, and can cascade through multiple email finders (Hunter, Apollo, Findymail) to maximise coverage.
 You do not want to be sending to unverified emails.
 It kills your sender reputation, which kills the whole campaign.